thinkshout/thinkshout/_case_studies/facing-history-back-to-school-toolkit.md

   - section-type: result
     section-description: |
       The toolkit performed better than other Facing History content in 9 of 12 states where the organization operates.
-It also kept users on FHAO's site for 2x as long as other content, and 30% of users who interacted with it downloaded a resource  (as opposed to  3.3 percent of those who did not interact with the toolkit).
+It also kept users on Facing History's site for 2 times as long as other content, and 30% of users who interacted with it downloaded a resource  (as opposed to  3.3 percent of those who did not interact with the toolkit).

       All in all, the collaboration didn’t just test a new product concept for Facing History, but ThinkShout’s ability to collaborate  effectively and efficiently within the organization’s established teams.
 So far, from qualitative feedback from their team, to these initial metrics, all signs point towards a resounding success.